addrummond/jsockd/docs/signing_with_openssl.md

 _**On Mac you may need to install openssl via homebrew to get support for ED25519 signatures.**_

-If you don't trust JSockD to generate keys and signatures, you can use openssl to sign your module bytecode.
 Generate public and private keys as follows:

 ```sh